SoulFireMage/Katiya_Starship/content/mathsummaries/Homotopy Type Theory_ Leverage Map.md

 **Construction:** By path induction, it suffices to handle p = refl_a.
 But then B(a) = B(a'), so we just need the identity function.
 Done.

-**Why this matters:** Transport is how univalence becomes useful.
+**Importance:** Transport is how univalence becomes useful.
 If you prove A ≃ B, univalence gives you a path p : A = B in the universe.
 Then for any type family F over the universe, transport along p moves things: F(A) → F(B).
 Theorems about A become theorems about B *automatically*.

 ---